tgfrerer/openFrameworks/libs/openFrameworks/vk/README.md

 ## Setup

-This has been developed and tested on Vulkan SDK 1.0.8 up to Vulkan SDK 1.0.46, on Windows, and Linux (ubuntu 16.06), with NVIDIA drivers.
+This has been developed and tested on Vulkan SDK 1.0.8 up to Vulkan SDK 1.0.46, on Windows, and Linux (ubuntu 16.06, and 17), with NVIDIA drivers.
 Other Vulkan capable systems/GPUs are expected to work, most proably requiring slight modifications.

 ### Install the Vulkan SDK from LunarG